A woman in a tailored sundress uses an orange-cased smartphone while looking over the exposed hood of her car.

 When the California Lemon Law is Applied

-You may be able to apply the California Lemon Law to a vehicle when a dealership or auto repair shop has failed to repair it within a reasonable number of attempts.
+The California Lemon Law applies to a vehicle when a dealership or auto repair shop has failed to repair it within a reasonable number of attempts.

-There is no set number of attempts considered “reasonable” under the California Lemon Law.
-However, this number will instead depend on the facts of the case.
-Thankfully, part of the lemon law offers a guideline, which is known as the lemon law presumptions.
-Moreover, if a vehicle meets these presumptions, it is likely to be a lemon.
+Under the lemon law in California for new cars and certified pre-owned vehicles, there is no specific number of attempts considered “reasonable.”
+The determination depends on the facts of the case.
+Thankfully, the lemon law provides a guideline known as the lemon law presumptions.
+If a vehicle meets these presumptions, it is likely considered to be a lemon.

 LEMON LAW PRESUMPTIONS